ItsLeMax/ILMLib/README.md

     // Sending a simple red message without template to the console messageLib.sendInfo(Bukkit.getConsoleSender(), 'c', "Command executed.");

-    if (COMMAND_DISABLED) {
+    // Sending a message using a template if (COMMAND_DISABLED) {
-        // MessageLib.Template.WARNING (custom blue color '9' from above) causes ENTITY_HORSE_AMBIENT to play
-        messageLib.sendInfo(sender, MessageLib.Template.WARNING, "This command was disabled by the author.", new HoverText("§7Contact an administrator for more details."));
+        // MessageLib.Template.INFO from the custom value above uses '3' as color and causes ENTITY_ENDERMAN_TELEPORT to play messageLib.sendInfo(sender, MessageLib.Template.INFO, "This command was disabled by the author.", new HoverText("§7Contact an administrator for more details."));
         return true;
     }

-    if (sender instance of Player player) {
+    if (sender instanceof Player) {
-        // MessageLib.Template.SUCCESS (default green color 'a' from *.createDefaults) causes ENTITY_EXPERIENCE_ORB_PICKUP to play messageLib.sendInfo(player, MessageLib.Template.SUCCESS, "Client created successfully.");
+        // MessageLib.Template.SUCCESS from *.createDefaults uses 'a' as color and causes ENTITY_EXPERIENCE_ORB_PICKUP to play messageLib.sendInfo((Player) sender, MessageLib.Template.SUCCESS, "Client created successfully.");
     }

     return true;